sguox002/leetcode/leetcode-all.md

 <<-783	Minimum Distance Between BST Nodes    		53.4%	Easy
 absolute difference, just do inorder traversal.
 ->>

+<<-255	Verify Preorder Sequence in Binary Search Tree    		45.9%	Medium
+root left right.
+binary search to find the upper bound and divide into left and right. and check all left < right. similar to divide and conquer.
+->>

+<<-1214	Two Sum BSTs    		67.8%	Medium
+two bsts, check if a from bst1 and b from bst2 and a+b=target. hashmap + traverse
+->>

+<<-1373	Maximum Sum BST in Binary Tree    		38.1%	Hard
+postorder to find the left max, right min and sum and isBST.
+->>

+<<-1305	All Elements in Two Binary Search Trees    		77.7%	Medium
+approach 1: inorder for tree 1 and tree 2 separately and merge sort. approach 2: same time inorder traversal and merge. has to use iterative approach We are doing in-order traversal independently for two trees.
+When it's time to 'visit' a node on the top of the stack, we are visiting the smallest of two.
+->>

+### tree traversal
+inorder, postorder, preorder, other order. no change to tree structure.immutable.
+- collect information while traversal to reduce O(N^2) to O(N).

 ### preorder, inorder, postorder.
 <<-111	Minimum Depth of Binary Tree    		38.8%	Easy	->>